Jacksheng127/Algorithms-Analysis-Design/README.md

 # Algorithms-Analysis-Design
-### we are here to help Algo Jones to find the ancient treasures / lost relic by implement algorithms and analysis the problems.
+### We are here to help Algo Jones to find the ancient treasures / lost relic by implement algorithms and analysis the problems.

 ### Below here is the introduction of the adventure: